 This may look like a pizza but trust me, it is definitely much healthier than a pizza and is a delicious treat option for your kids!

 Recipe from The Inspiration Edit

-I don’t know about you but just looking at all these treats make me gulp and I can’t wait to do them all!
+I don’t know about you but just looking at all these easy Easter treats make me gulp and I can’t wait to try them and share with the kids!

 Don’t forget to go out and attend the Easter mass at church or an Easter parade or better go on egg hunting.

 After that, you can surprise the kids at home with these tasty treats.

 Happy Easter, everybody!

 Give some love to this post by pinning it and follow me on Pinterest for more ideas and inspirations.